andrewgunn/andrewgunn.co.uk/_posts/2018/2018-11-14-verby-apis.markdown

 /users/1/update POST
 ```

 Hopefully you'll be able to see where the name comes from - every URL ends in a verb.
-Be creative but it's always good to have some common verbs to cover the basic (CRUD) operations; `CREATE`, `FIND`, `LIST`, `DELETE`, `UPDATE`.
+Be creative, but it's always good to have some common verbs to cover the basic (CRUD) operations; `CREATE`, `FIND`, `LIST`, `DELETE`, `UPDATE`.
 In terms of the URL structure before the verb, it's petty much RESTful in terms of a parent resource followed by an identifier or a child resource.
 Simples.

 You might be reading this thinking this is an outrageous idea, but ask yourself why you're so against it.
 I'd suggest telling me in the comments, but I haven't got round to adding them yet 😉.
 Verby APIs tie in really nicely with [CQS (Command Query Separataion)](https://en.wikipedia.org/wiki/Command%E2%80%93query_separation) but I'll talk more about that in my next post.